HemantMishra2003/Binary-DENnseNet-121/README.md

 > - While Recall for the Normal class is comparatively lower, this reflects a
 > - **Safety-Oriented Design Choice**  that emphasizes detecting pneumonia cases
-> - cases rather than risking missed diagnoses.
+> - cases rather than risking missed Diagnosis.

 # Our Model Architecture :